jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerMutableCollectionDefinition/task.md

 ```

 Each mutable collection has _all_ methods from the read-only version, but extends them
-with such methods like `add`, `remove`, etc.
+with such methods as `add`, `remove`, etc.
 You can find all of them in the official [Kotlin documentation](https://kotlinlang.org/docs/collections-overview.html).

 ## Build a mutable collection

-As we mentioned in above, you can _create_ a mutable collection, or to _transform_ an existing one.
+As we mentioned above, you can _create_ a mutable collection or _transform_ an existing one.

-To create mutable collections you can use the built-in builders:
+To create mutable collections, you can use the built-in builders:

 ```kotlin
 fun main() {